Master of Science in Education (MSEd)

 - Evidence of a valid NYS teaching certification

 - Applicants specializing in English must have completed 36 semester hours of English, exclusive of freshman composition.
 In addition, applicants must submit an academic writing sample, preferably literary analysis from an English course, though research work from other liberal arts courses, such as history, is acceptable.
 The writing sample may be one longer paper (10 pages) or two shorter papers (totaling 10 pages).
 The sample need not have instructor comments or a grade.
-The GRE is not required.

 - Applicants specializing in Mathematics must have completed a minimum of 21 semester hours beyond Calculus II for a total of at least 36 semester hours in Mathematics.